twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-33-realizing-nibbana%zh.rst

 Other teachings on Nibbāna were; Viññāṇaṁ anidassanaṁ, anantaṁ sabbato pabhaṁ.
 Viññāṇa anidassanaṁ is translated by Ajahn Ṭhānissaro as consciousness without feature.
 The usage of this consciousness is significant because except in two places in the texts, we cannot find it anywhere.

 These were in the Kevaṭṭa Sutta (DN.
 11, Dīgha Nikāya) and Brahmanimantanika Sutta (MN.
 49, Majjhima Nikāya).
-People were interpreting it.
-Differently, that became mistaken about it.
-Only we know it rightly by consulting other suttas.
+People were interpreting it differently, that became mistaken about it.
+Only we know it rightly by consulting with other suttas.

 Viññāṇa is the knowing mind.
 The consciousness here was, Nibbāna could be known only with this significant consciousness, and not by others.
 Anidassanaṁ here was, not like seeing with the eye.
 It does not have the beginning and end—anata.
 This word—sabbato pabhaṁ was used in many books on Nibbāna differently.